Galacca/Keikkavahti-frontend/README.md

 ## What technologies did I use?

-React, TypeScript, Vite, Chakra-UI, Formik, React-Router, Zod, AWS
+React, TypeScript, Vite, Chakra-UI, Formik, React-Router, Zod, AWS, JsonWebToken

 ## What were my design principles?